You are here

 • for students with an individualized education program (IEP), the HSBP must be updated in alignment with their school to postschool transition plan, and be updated in a similar manner and with similar school personnel as for all other students.

-A High School and Beyond Plan must be initiated for each student during the seventh or eighth grade.
-In preparation for that initiation, each student must first be administered a career interest and skills inventory.
+A High School and Beyond Plan must be initiated for each student during the seventh grade with the administration of a career interest and skills inventory.

 No-cost career interest inventory tools include: